gabrielmarden/go-webcrawler/README.md

 # Project go-webcrawler
 Just a simple project for a web crawler in Go.
-The idea is scraping a web page for a specific url for links and keywords inside the pages found
+The idea is scraping a web page for a specific url for links and keywords inside the page

 # Run
 ```